 2017 Solarity Scholarships

-Solarity Credit Union prides itself on being an advocate for learning, which is why we are excited to announce that applications for the 2017 Solarity Scholarship program are now being accepted!
+Solarity Credit Union prides itself on being an advocate for learning and are excited to be currently reviewing our 2017 applications.

 We are honored to award five $2,400.00 scholarships to Solarity Credit Union members who are on a journey to reach their goals of higher education.
-Get started by reviewing the application checklist, make sure you’re eligible and then move on to part one of the application.
+Please come back next fall to apply..

 - Complete Your Application